 Boxwood are salable in a wide range of Container grown and B&B sizes.
 Here are some examples.

 Green Velvet Boxwood can be left to grow into its natural mounded habit or pruned to create a hedge.
-Be sure to complete any annual pruning by the end of September to not leave it open to winter damage.
-Spacing is important when creating a hedge so over time they do not become crowded; we recommend no closer than 2 feet apart.
+Be sure to complete any annual pruning by the end of September to avoid winter damage.
+Spacing is important when creating a hedge so that over time they do not become crowded; we recommend no closer than 2 feet apart.
 Learn more about Hedging & Shearing.

-All parts of this plant are toxic, so rabbits and deer tend to leave it alone.
+All parts of this plant are toxic meaning deer and rabbits tend to leave it alone.

-Newer growth can be more susceptible to winter damage, foliage tends to bronze when there are harsh winters, especially if the plants are in an exposed area to winter winds combined with full sun.
+Newer growth can be more susceptible to winter damage and foliage tends to bronze in harsh winters, especially when exposed to winter winds and intense, full sun.
 Avoid this by planting in a more protected location and provide dappled sunlight, or early morning sun.
-After pruning, boxwood is said to have an odor reminiscent of cat urine, however it doesn’t last all season.
+After pruning, boxwood is said to have an odor reminiscent of cat urine; however, it doesn’t last all season.

-Because all parts of Boxwoods are toxic, they don’t have much of a medicinal history.
-However, boxwoods planted by the door were thought to keep out witches.
+As all parts of boxwoods are toxic, they don’t have much of a medicinal history; however, boxwoods planted by the door were thought to keep out witches.
 Witches were known to be habitual counters of leaves on plants.
-The idea being that if you plant a boxwood by the door, the witch will obsessively be compelled to count the leaves, but the leaves are so small and closer together that the witch would lose her place and must start over.
+The idea was that if you plant a boxwood by the door, the witch will obsessively be compelled to count the leaves, but the leaves are so small and closer together that the witch would lose her place and have to start over.

 The common name ‘boxwood’ is referring to prior use of the wood to make boxes.
 Green Velvet Boxwood finds its place among many hybrid boxwoods.
 Specifically, English (B. sempervirens) and Korean (B. microphylla var. koreana).

-The possibilities for companion plants are endless because they tolerate full sun to shade.
-Some of our favorite are Crimson Queen Japanese Maple, Summer Wine™ Ninebark, Autumn Joy or Autumn Fire Sedum, Summer Peek-a-Boo Allium, Red Drift® Rose, and Annabelle Hydrangeas.
+The possibilities for companion plants are endless as boxwood tolerate full sun to shade.
+Some of our favorites are Summer Wine™ Ninebark, Autumn Fire Sedum, Summer Peek-a-Boo Allium, Red Drift® Rose, and Annabelle Hydrangea.